psychemedia/pentrich-uprising/resources/60_feb_1817_attack_on_prince_regent.md

 Mr. ADOLPHUS then applied for permission for the Prisoner to be attended by his Solicitor.
 This was conceded.

-A patrole now produced some large stones which had taKen from the trees in St. James's-park, near the spot where the attack had been made.
+A patrole now produced some large stones which had taken from the trees in St. James's-park, near the spot where the attack had been made.

 This man was desired to attend the next examination, and the Prisoner was removed from the bar.